finnbear/raton/README.md

 Ratón is designed to handle untrusted or malicious source code, asts, or bytecode without panicking, exhausting memory, memory unsafety, exponential time complexity, or infinite loop.
-Each component has a fuzzer that tests it against arbitrary inputs.
+Unsafe code is forbidden, and each component has a fuzzer that tests it against arbitrary inputs.

 You are responsible for using the limits, such as on instructions and call stack depth, that it provides.